Your Guide to Quick Automation Wins

 - Understand your employee actions: Get to know how your employees achieve their business tasks and goals.
 Find out why they do it that way.
 Then consider how automation might make the task easier or more efficient.

 - Look at departmental processes: To get even more from your automation efforts, examine all the actions that are involved in achieving a departmental goal.
 This can help you see what parts of those processes could benefit from automation.
-Creating these group tasks that lead to the same outcome can help you identify automation that have a higher ROI.
+Creating these group tasks that lead to the same outcome can help you identify automation that has a higher ROI.

-- Create a journey map: Visualizing the individual tasks that lead to a larger outcome can help you identify other areas that automation may improve processes.
+- Create a journey map: Visualizing the individual tasks that lead to a larger outcome can help you identify other areas where automation may improve processes.
 You may be able to identify smaller tasks that can be automated or even larger processes that could benefit from some automation assistance.